 "Perspectives" refers to mental models, world views, and purposes.
 Perspectives bring forth differences.
 Different stakeholders may have different perspectives on a given situation, even if they are part of the same stakeholder group.

-A norm, infrastructure, or policy can be understood in terms of these dimensions.
+Norms, infrastructures, practices, policies, and paradigms can be understood in terms of these dimensions.

 Further Information